A brief overview of Metal Minds Robotics Inc.

 FIRST Lego League Team.
 FLL.
 10- 13/14 years of age

-- Mentored by: Andrew, Simon and Jon G. Assisted by Harry where required
+- Mentored by: Andrew and Simon.
+Assisted by Harry where required

 Vice Chair: Simon Wiggins.
 Avidity Training